 Another remedy is to place a wet tea bag over the ulcerated area.
 Black tea contains tannin, which possesses powerful pain-relieving qualities.

 Luckily, there are mouth ulcer treatment products to help with the healing process and to dull the pain.
 One of the common pain relief methods for mouth ulcer treatment is swishing your mouth with an antibacterial rinse.
+We recommend using Colgate Peroxyl Medicated Mouthwash.
 Alcohol-free formulas not only cleanse the mouth but also soothe the irritation, even in sensitive mouths.
 These formulas can provide a refreshing flavour and most dentists recommend that they contain hydrogen peroxide.

 You can also apply a special paste to cover the sore to provide protection and promote healing.
 You will feel automatic relief as the analgesic benzocaine starts to work.